amiede/leseliste/README.md

 *   Randall Munroe: What If?
 Serious Scientific Answers to Absurd Hypothetical Questions
 *   Arthur De Vany: The De Vany Diet
 *   Jane McGonigal: Reality is Broken – Why Games Make Us Better and How They Can Change the World
-*   Nassim Nicholas Taleb: The Bed of Procrustes – Philosophical and Practical Aphorisms
-* 	Dale Carnegie: How To Win Friends And Influence People
 * 	Stephen Hawking: A Brief History Of Time – From Big Bang To Black Holes
 * 	Scott Adams: How to Fail at Almost Everything and Still Win Big – Kind of the Story of My Life
 * 	Arnold Schwarzenegger: Total Recall – My Unbelievably True Life Story
 * 	Joshua Foer: Moonwalking with Einstein – The Art and Science of Remembering Everything
 * 	Yuval Noah Harari: Sapiens – A Brief History of Humankind
-* 	Robert B. Cialdini: Influence – The Psychology of Persuasion
-* 	Robert B. Cialdini: Pre-Suasion – A Revolutionary Way to Influence and Persuade
+* 	Neil Strauss: The Game – Penetrating the Secret Society of Pickup Artists
 * 	Tim Ferriss: Tools of Titans – The Tactics, Routines, and Habits of Billionaires, Icons, and World-Class Performers
 * 	Robert Greene: Mastery
-* 	Robert Greene: Power
 *   Baltasar Gracián: The Art of Worldly Wisdom
 *   Jocko Willink: Way of the Warrior Kid
 *   Matthew Walker: Why We Sleep – The New Science of Sleep and Dreams
+*	Andrew Roberts: Churchill – Walking with Destiny

+### Verhandlungen/Persuasion
+* 	Robert B. Cialdini: Influence – The Psychology of Persuasion
+* 	Robert B. Cialdini: Pre-Suasion – A Revolutionary Way to Influence and Persuade
+*	Daniel Kahneman: Thinking Fast and Slow
+*	Anthony Robbins: Unlimited Power – The New Science of Personal Achievement
+* 	Gustave Le Bon: Psychologie der Massen
 *   Scott Adams: Win Bigly – Persuasion in a World Where Facts Don't Matter
-*   Scott Adams: Loserthink – How Untrained Brains Are Ruining (America, the World)
-*	Andrew Roberts: Churchill – Walking with Destiny
+*   Carmen Simon: Impossible to Ignore
+* 	Roger Fisher; William Ury: Getting to Yes – Negotiating an Agreement without Giving In
+*	William Ury: Getting Past No – Negotiating in Difficult Situations
+*	Donald J. Trump;‎ Tony Schwartz: Trump – The Art of the Deal
+*   Matthias Schranner: Das Schranner-Konzept – Die neuen Prinzipien für die Verhandlungen der Zukunft
+*   Chris Voss: Never Split the Difference
+* 	Peter Thiel; Blake Masters: Zero to One – Notes on Start Ups, or How to Build the Future
+* 	Peter D. Kaufman; Charles T. Munger; Warren E. Buffett: Poor Charlie's Almanack – The Wit and Wisdom of Charles T. Munger (especially the chapter on "The Psychology of Human Misjudgment")
+* 	Dale Carnegie: How To Win Friends And Influence People

+### Romane
+* 	Cixin Liu: The Three-Body Problem (Serie)
+*	Stephen King: The Dark Tower (Serie)
+*   Douglas Adams: The Hitchhiker's Guide to the Galaxy
+*   Andreas Eschbach: Ein König für Deutschland
+*   Marc Elsberg: BLACKOUT
+*   Kurt Vonnegut: Slaughterhouse-Five
+*   George Orwell: Animal Farm
+*   __George Orwell: 1984__
+*   Dino Buzzati: Die Tatarenwüste